Group: Texas naval base shooter voices support for clerics

 The suspect killed during what the FBI is calling a “terrorism-related” attack at a Texas naval air base voiced support for hardline clerics, according to a group that monitors online activity of jihadists.

 The attack Thursday at Naval Air Station Corpus Christi wounded a sailor and left the gunman dead.
-The gunman was identified as Adam Alsahli of Corpus Christi, according to three officials familiar with the investigation who were not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.
+The gunman was identified on Friday by the FBI as 20-year-old Adam Salim Alsahli of Corpus Christi.
+He had been a business major at a local community college.

 The gunman tried to speed through a security gate at Naval Air Station Corpus Christi, opening fire and wounding the sailor, a member of base security, U.S. officials told the AP.
 But she was able to roll over and hit a switch that raised a barrier, preventing the man from getting onto the base, the officials said.